 CarbonRancher

-CarbonRancher is a non-partisan, voluntary, non-profit project from American Climate Partners designed to capture atmospheric carbon in grassland soils of North America.
+CarbonRancher is a voluntary, non-profit project from Southern Climate Restoration Solutions, a program of American Climate Partners, designed to capture atmospheric carbon in grassland soils of North America.

 CarbonRancher was launched in Virginia in 2022 as a multi-year pilot project to move the needle on the Commonwealth’s goal of a Net-Zero CO2 economy by 2045 beyond the targets already set by the Virginia General Assembly for the energy sector.
 These energy targets alone are insufficient to get Virginia to Net-Zero.